Vegan Dark Chocolate Mini Peanut Butter Cups

 - Feel free to use milk chocolate in place of dark if you want a more traditional peanut butter cup flavor.

-- You can also use any kind of milk, cow's milk if you aren't vegan.
+- You can also use any kind of milk, almond, oat or even cow's milk if you are not vegan.

-- You can also make these nut free by replacing the peanut butter with sun butter and the peanut flour with coconut flour.
+- You can also make these nut free by replacing the peanut butter with sunflower butter and the peanut flour with coconut flour.

 - Add a sprinkle of flaky sea salt on top for a sweet and salty candy!